JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 Section titled “Admin accounts”Set ADMIN_EMAILS in your env (comma-separated).
 Any account registered with a matching email gets is_admin: true and a JWT with admin role.

-# .env.dev exampleADMIN_EMAILS=admin@example.comNo separate “bootstrap admin” step.
-Register with that email and you’re admin.
-In ./dev-deploy.sh, seed data may also preload users; check the UI or query /v1/users if auth is disabled in tests.
+# .env.dev exampleADMIN_EMAILS=admin@example.comThere is no separate bootstrap step.
+Register with that email to receive admin access.
+In ./dev-deploy.sh, seed data may preload users; check the UI or query /v1/users as an authenticated admin.

 JWT contents